axelhahn/multidoc-generator/docs/30_Configuration.md

 You need one of the keys:

 * repo - {string} url to a git repo with https:// protocol; it will be cloned in ./tmp/ and Daux will be used to generate its docs below public_html/[NAME]
+* docurl - {śtring} optional: absolute url to an external doc page

 OR